wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 == Changelog ==

+= 1.2.3 =
+* Fixed SQL bug that caused duplicate results in the post data.
+* Cleaned up i18l functions and created new .pot file.

 = 1.2.2 =
 * Fixed bug that created invalid path to the admin JavaScript include on Windows
 * Thanks to Spokesrider on Wordpress.org for finding this!